kimberlypn/Shambomon/README.md

 When users first visit the home page, they will be prompted with a log-in form.
 ![index page](screenshots/index.png)

-Users can use the "Help" link to open the help pages and learn how to play.
+Users can use the "How to Play" link to open the help pages and learn how to play.
 ![index help page 1](screenshots/index-help-pg-1.png)
 ![index help page 2](screenshots/index-help-pg-2.png)

-If users do not have an account yet, they can use the "Registration" link to create one.
+If users do not have an account, they can use the "Register" link to create one.
 This will redirect them to a registration form.
 ![registration form](screenshots/registration.png)

 After logging in, users will be prompted for a game name.
 Two users who enter